-We bring together the state of the art expertise from academia, business and policy.
+We interconnect top notch experts from academia, business and policy.

 More to be announced soon.